Qcc Artist Directory

 About the Art

-I typically include small cultural vignettes that attest to the history and viability of the older local cultures, Indian and Hispanic, such as an almost forgotten local cemetery or traditional activities such as picking mushrooms and collecting pinon nuts.
-With great care I draw each tree, shrub and rock as an individual and insert various birds to add narrative.
+She typically includes small cultural vignettes that attest to the history and viability of the older local cultures, Indian and Hispanic, such as an almost forgotten local cemetery or traditional activities such as picking mushrooms and collecting pinon nuts.
+She draws each tree, shrub and rock as an individual and inserts various birds to add narrative.

-These lush, rich and varied pieces are in my estimate truly unique and invite the viewer to slow down in this fast-paced era and to mindfully wander around and discover what it means to live in the northern Sangre de Christo mountains.
+These lush, rich and varied pieces are truly unique and invite the viewer to slow down in this fast-paced era and mindfully wander around and discover what it means to live in the northern Sangre de Christo mountains.

 Bio

-Wherever I have moved in the past, the various landscapes and the light particular to the place were the most important aspects for me, because I breathe and live landscape – it is the reason that I am now living at 8100 feet elevation in the most fascinating area in Northern New Mexico, where the eye can travel endlessly in each direction.
+Wherever she has moved in the past, the light particular to the place is the most important aspects for me, because I breathe and live landscape – it is the reason that she is now living at 8100 feet elevation in this most fascinating area in Northern New Mexico, where the eye can travel endlessly in each direction.

 Contact